radevgit/selen/docs/guides/programmatic_api.md

 - Always use `int()` or `float()` for constants in constraints
 - Use method chaining to build up complex expressions
 - Use `m.new()` to post each constraint
-- For static constraints, prefer the `post!` macro and mathematical syntax
+- For static constraints, the constraint API provides a natural fluent syntax

 ---